Urviskumar/Autonomous_Navigation_into_Mock_Smart_City/README.md

 # Background

-In this project, we have presented a ROS-based autonomous navigation system for navigating a mock city.
+<p align="justify">In this project, we have presented a ROS-based autonomous navigation system for navigating a mock city.
 We aimed to replicate the complexities of real-world scenarios.
-Our setup includes traffic signs, both two-lane and single-lane roads, and the robot's ability to detect other robotic cars, making decisions based on the situation—such as stopping, turning, or moving straight when encountering traffic signs or other robots.
+Our setup includes traffic signs, both two-lane and single-lane roads, and the robot's ability to detect other robotic cars, making decisions based on the situation—such as stopping, turning, or moving straight when encountering traffic signs or other robots.</p>

 ## A Hardware Implementation
 <p align="justify">Our robot is a wheeled-based Rosmaster R2 bot equipped with a differential drive system.